LCAD-UFES/dgfann_lcad/README.md

 ```sh
   cd dgfann_lcad/dgfann_velocity
 ```
-2. Set the parameters of this network in the file config.py
+2. Set the parameters of this network in the file config.py (already set according to [1])
-2. Create the datasets and the GA individual's evaluator:
+3. Create the datasets and the GA individual's evaluator:
 ```sh
   make
 ```
-2. In RNAGenetico.py, make shure you have 'distribuido=False'
+4. In RNAGenetico.py, make shure you have 'distribuido=False'
-3. Run GA with the command:
+5. Run GA with the command:
 ```sh
   ./RNAGenetico.py
 ```